Hammdie/wkhtmltox_install/README.md

-Certainly!
-Here's a suggested repository description for your GitHub project:
+Absolutely!
+Here's the updated repository description with the additional information:

 ---